 - Upon the first encounter, they ignored my email once I told them my rates.
 Normal practice in our industry but still not cool.

 - Second encounter, a really lovely and friendly representative convinced me to try with Missy again and was so sweet I actually agreed to waive my fee based on an agreement: I had selected five items and expected all of them to be sent in lieu of payment.
 I also sent a disclaimer that if something didn’t fit or didn’t live up to what was on the website either in appearance or quality I wasn’t going to post it.
-In fact, I wasn’t obliged to post anything with any kind of deadline, and Missy would have to repost the images that I did decide to feature, as they would with any of their influencers.
+In fact, I wasn’t obliged to post anything with any kind of deadline.
 About a week had passed and I was waiting for the package.